 Soft Tissue (Muscle) Injuries

-BFR is an amazing tool to use when treating soft tissue injuries because it can help to prioritize more muscle regeneration over scar tissue formation.
+BFR is an amazing tool to use when treating soft tissue injuries.

 Under normal conditions, if you damage muscle tissue — which is common if you perform resistance training under heavy loads or until failure — the body is able to recover through muscle regeneration.
 This is actually a good thing as muscle regeneration helps muscles rebuild and get stronger.